 The idea of the “chef-inspired” burger, in all its renown and prominence, can be hit or miss these days.
 Lately, it seems like all chefs feel like they have to have a burger on the menu.
 But while some are just paying lip service to the trend, some of them really, really hit the mark.
 In that regard, it’s very hard to disregard the importance of the Original db Burger, created by esteemed French chef Daniel Boulud for his db Bistro Moderne.
-A sandwich that’s simultaneously very American and very French, the db Burger is a sirloin patty filled with braised short rib, truffles, and foie gras, and served on a Parmesan bun — the ultimate upscale juicy Lucy, so to speak.
+A sandwich that’s simultaneously very American and very French, the db Burger is a sirloin patty stuffed with braised short rib, truffles and foie gras and served on a Parmesan bun — the ultimate upscale juicy Lucy, so to speak.
 Indulgent?
 You bet.
-Juicy?
-Absolutely.
-Salty, sweet, and savory with a bit of a bite?
-Oh yeah.

 Frank M/ Yelp

 What do you get when you go to Father’s Office, chef Sang Yoon’s gastropub in Los Angeles (now in both Santa Monica and Culver City)?
 No table service.
 And no pretension.
-It has the wood-paneled, comfortable vibe of a great local lived-in spot, but it's clean, to the point, and one of The Daily Meal’s 101 Best Casual Restaurants of 2017.
-You’ll find great craft beers and small bites (think smoked eel with fennel and onions).
-You can also "Eat Big" and opt for the spicy oatmeal stout ribs or the bistro steak.
-But let’s face it: you're there for the Office Burger, which many people in LA refer to as the city’s best burger.
-There’s nothing frou-frou about it, just arugula, bacon, caramelized onion, Gruyère, and Maytag Blue on a loaf that’s more similar to a baguette than a bun.
-It’s a very, very juicy burger with funk, freshness, and great flavor.
-The fries are also among America’s best, but don’t forget that there’s no ketchup on the premises.
+It has the wood-paneled, comfortable vibe of a great local lived-in spot and you’ll find great craft beers and unique small and large plates here.
+But let’s face it: You’re there for the Office Burger, which many people in LA refer to as the city’s best burger.
+There’s nothing frou-frou about it, just arugula, bacon, caramelized onion, Gruyère and Maytag Blue on a loaf that’s more similar to a baguette than a bun.
+It’s a very, very juicy burger with funk, freshness and great flavor.
+Father’s Office also has some of the very best french fries in America, but don’t forget that there’s no ketchup on the premises.

-Sure, the côte de boeuf, roasted bone marrow, and various ungodly delicious potato renditions are big reasons why Minetta Tavern was called the city’s best steakhouse and awarded three stars by The New York Times.
-But no less the stuff of legend is the Black Label Burger.
+Sure, the côte de boeuf, roasted bone marrow and veal porterhouse chop are big reasons why Minetta Tavern is one of the Big Apple’s best restaurants for carnivores.
+But the Black Label Burger is just as indulgent as those other options.
 Prime dry-aged beef, sourced and aged for six to seven weeks by Pat LaFrieda, is well seasoned and cooked on a plancha with clarified butter, developing a glorious exterior.
 The fussed-over burger is nestled onto a sesame-studded brioche bun designed specifically for it, topped with caramelized onions, and served with pommes frites.
 Juicy, savory, salty, soul-satisfying… these words lose meaning in the presence of a burger this good.

-So what’s the secret to the burger at Husk, Sean Brock’s Charleston landmark?
-Bacon ground right into the patty.
-House-made buns are steamed, sliced, toasted, and smeared with butter and beef fat.
+So what’s the secret to the burger at Husk?
+There are several: Bacon is ground right into the patty, for one, and house-made buns are steamed, sliced, toasted and smeared with butter and beef fat.
 The two patties are a blend of chuck and hickory-smoked Benton’s bacon, seared on a ripping-hot nonstick griddle and scraped off to retain their crust.
-The toppings?
-Three slices of American cheese, shaved white onions in between the patties, bread-and-butter pickles, a “special sauce” that closely resembles the one at In-N-Out, and lettuce and tomato only when they’re in season.
-Brock shocked Charleston when he left his restaurant group earlier this year, but the burger, in all its glory remains on the lunch menu here and at Husk's additional locations in Nashville, Greenville, and Savannah.
+Three slices of American cheese, shaved white onions in between the patties, bread-and-butter pickles, a “special sauce” that closely resembles the one at In-N-Out, lettuce and tomato only when they’re in season round it out.
+The restaurant has expanded beyond Charleston into Nashville, Greenville and Savannah, and the burger is definitely one of the (several) reasons for its success.